 This stretch is an old favorite, just like the sweatpants I have on in the photos.
-I’ve suggesting this stretch to several clients and friends lately so I thought I’d add it here.
+I’ve suggested this stretch to several clients and friends lately, so I thought I’d add it here.
+After all, low back pain is one of the most common issues in the US.

-Firstly, most adults do not like to get down on the floor.
-There are many benefits to getting on the floor and it is the safest place to exercise.
+The floor is the best place to perform this stretch.
+Most adults do not like to get down on the floor, but there are many benefits to getting on the floor, and it is the safest place to exercise.
 You can’t fall down!
 Look at the act of getting on the floor as part of your exercise.
-It makes so much of your body move it ways it needs to in order to stay healthy.
-Here’s another pro tip.
-Keep a mat set up somewhere in your home so you always have an easy and clean place to get on the floor.
+It makes your body move in ways it needs to in order to stay healthy.
+Here’s a pro tip.
+Keep a mat in your home so you always have an easy and clean place to get on the floor.
+Bonus points if you leave it out as a visual reminder to get your stretching in.
 Keep a chair next to it so you can use it to get up if necessary.

-Here’s how.
+Here’s how to stretch away that low back pain.
 Pay attention to the details.
 They matter!

 - Stretch the side that has more symptoms first.
 If the symptoms are equal, start with either side.
 Always do both sides.
 Sit as shown in the first photo.